erelsgl/erelsgl.github.io/pages/en/about.md

 ---
 # Erel Segal-Halevi - Academic Homepage

+I am a researcher currently "between affiliations".
-I have just submitted my Ph.D. thesis to the Bar-Ilan University computer-science department.
-My advisors are [Prof. Yonatan Aumann][ya] and [Dr. Avinatan Hassidim][ah].
+At 2016-12-31 I submitted my [Ph.D. thesis][phd] to the [Bar-Ilan University Computer-Science Department][biucs], where my advisors were [Prof. Yonatan Aumann][ya] and [Prof. Avinatan Hassidim][ah].
+Currently I am visiting the [Federmann Center for the Study of Rationality][ratio] and having a great time working with wonderful people on various research projects.

 My research interests are diverse and range from theory to practice.
 Currently I do research in **computational economics** ([fairness][1],  [auctions][2] and [game theory][3]).
 In the past I did research in **natural language processing** ([English negotiation][4] and [Hebrew morphology][5]).
 The inspiration to research these diverse topics comes from the [Bible][7].